Matthewt303/SMLM_drift_analysis/README.md

 - 'original_scripts' contains three python scripts.
 These were used during the project to quickly assess the results from experiments.
 Their use is currently deprecated and is not recommended to use them.
 - 'new_scripts' contains updated python scripts that carry out the same functions as those in original_scripts.
 However, the updated scipts are more organised, and so it is strongly recommended to use them.
   - 'drift_analysis_script.py' contains the classes and methods for analysis, with one class for bead localisation data and another for single-molecule localisation data.
-  - 'example_analysis.py' contains an example of how to use drift_analysis_script.py for drift quantification.
+  - 'example_analysis.py' contains an example of how to use drift_analysis_script.py for drift quantification of fluorescent beads across a time series.
+  - 'sm_example_analysis.py' contains an example of how to use drift_analysis_script.py for quantifying single molecule drift.

 # Installation
 Note: work in progress, please check the development branch for an updated version of the code.